dovecot/documentation/source/configuration_manual/dovemon.rst

 in config) dovemon goes to rapid poll mode for the backend.
-In this rapid mode dovecot does quick round of 10 polls with the same protocol (``rapid_rounds`` in config) and if 7 of them still fail, then issue ``HOST-DOWN`` in the backend and ``FLUSH`` users form the backend to be redistributed to the remainining backends.
+In this rapid mode dovecot does quick round of 10 polls with the same protocol (``rapid_rounds`` in config) and if 7 of them still fail, then issue ``HOST-DOWN`` in the backend and ``FLUSH`` users form the backend to be redistributed to the remaining backends.

 Also dovemon issues ``HOST-UP`` on backend upon first successful poll if